 Michelle LeClair and Perfectly Clear

-Michelle LeClair joined the church of Scientology at the age of 18 under the influence of her mother Terry who was already a scientologist.
-After the first year of her marriage she requested to church for divorce from her husband but was repeatedly denied and was forced to take expensive marriage courses and psychic sessions offered by church.
-Those sessions though prolonged their marriage but as LeClair says it was never a happy marriage rather she was forced to fulfill his wifely obligations and was never treated well by her husband.
-The fourteen year long marriage was frustrating so at last LeClair warned the Church not pay a single more penny and asked for immediate divorce that request was materialized immediately.
+Michelle LeClair joined the church of Scientology at the age of 18 under the influence of her mother Terry who was already a Scientologist.
+After the first year of her marriage, she requested to church for divorce from her husband but was repeatedly denied and was forced to take expensive marriage courses and psychic sessions offered by the church.
+Those sessions through prolonged their marriage but as LeClair says it was never a happy marriage rather she was forced to fulfill his wifely obligations and was never treated well by her husband.
+The fourteen-year long marriage was frustrating so at last LeClair warned the Church not pay a single more penny and asked for an immediate divorce that request was materialized immediately.
 LeClair has given more than 5 million dollars in donations, services and expensive sessions to the Church of Scientology.
-Over the long time association with the Church, LeClair says she was afraid of expressing her lesbian sexual orientation.
+Over the long-time association with the Church, LeClair says she was afraid of expressing her lesbian sexual orientation.

 Church of Scientology has also denied her claim, stating that;

 “Civil charges against Ms. LeClair were initiated by her elderly victims, not by the Church.
 Any suggestions that the church is involved is false.
 Instead of taking responsibility for actions, Ms. LeClair is peddling fiction…It is shocking that an individual who escaped jail time for masterminding a multimillion Ponzi scheme would be deemed a credible source.”